bsanyi/paxos_kv/README.md

 setting a smaller `cluster_size` than the number of currently available nodes is not recommended as it may lead to consnsus problems.

-To ensure a stable cluster, we recommend scaling in small increments.
+To ensure a stable cluster, we recommend scaling in small increments/dcrements.

 If you want to add a new node to the cluster, first increase the `cluster_size` by 1 with `resize_cluster/1`, and then start the new node.
-This ansures that the actual number of nodes is never larger than the `cluster_size`.
+This ensures that the actual number of nodes is never larger than the `cluster_size`.
 If you want to add more than one nodes, repeat these two steps until you reach the desired size.